|Height:||10 – 15 inches (not including tail)|

 Eventually, the Queen acquired a black and white Persian cat as well.
 This one was named White Heather, and it outlived the Queen, eventually being adopted by her son after her death.

 While many breeds of cats do equally well as outside or inside cats, with some even preferring to be outside, Persian cats are best kept indoors for several reasons.
 First, they have long, luxurious coats that are easily tangled and matted.
 Plus, they can pick up all sorts of debris, dirt, and more.
 They’re not dirt-shedding coats and they already need loads of upkeep to keep them looking good, so letting your Persian go outside is going to multiply the amount of maintenance you must perform.

-Moreover, Persian cats are not good fighters that many other breeds are.
+Moreover, Persian cats are not good fighters as many other breeds are.
 These cats won’t do well against many of the dangers that cats often run into outside, such as other cats, dogs, coyotes, and more.
-Plus, Persian cats are docile and simply prefer to spend their time curled up inside, especially since they’re very heat averse and don’t do well in the warm weather, preferring the climate-controlled interior of your home.
+Plus, Persian cats are docile and simply prefer to spend their time curled up inside, especially since they’re very heat-averse and don’t do well in the warm weather, preferring the climate-controlled interior of your home.

 Temperament & Intelligence of the Persian Cat

 While many cats are prissy creatures, the Persian is not.
 They’re also not very active animals, preferring to spend their time lazily lounging on the most comfortable seat in the house.
 Of course, if your lap is available, they’ll prefer to perch there.